JonathanAstle/Project/README.md

 # Chess Openings Website

-In fulfilment of the solo project assignment due Monday week 7 at QA consulting.
+In fulfilment of the solo project assignment due Friday week 8 at QA consulting.

 ## The Brief